ivan-usov-org/bec/docs/source/user/command_line_interface.md

 File:      ~/work_psi_awi/bec_workspace/bec/bec_lib/bec_lib/scans.py
 Type:      function
 ```
+The shell printout provides information about the scan signature, parameters, as well as a syntax example at the bottom.

 ### How to write a script
 -----------------------

-Scripts are user defined functions that can be executed from the BEC console.
+Scripts are user defined functions that can be executed from the BEC console (CLI).
 They are stored in the ``scripts`` folder and can be edited with any text editor.
-The scripts are loaded automatically on startup of the BEC console but can also be reloaded by typing ``bec.load_all_user_scripts()`` in the BEC console.
+The scripts are loaded automatically on startup of the BEC console but can also be reloaded by typing ``bec.load_all_user_scripts()`` in the command-line.
-This command will load scripts from 3 locations: `~/bec/scripts/.`, `bec/bec_lib/scripts/.` and the beamline plugins directory, e.g. `/csaxs-bec/bec_plugins/scripts/.`
+This command will load scripts from three locations: `~/bec/scripts/.`, `bec/bec_lib/scripts/.` and the beamline plugin directory, e.g. `/csaxs-bec/bec_plugins/scripts/.`

 An example of a user script could be a function to move a specific motor to a predefined position:

 ```python